WELCOME! Find what you need

 It also works better with a smaller group of students, so you don’t get overloaded.
 I would also tell students to keep working until it was their turn to meet with me.

-7. Try a pneumonic device.
+7. Try a mnemonic device.

-These are oldies but goodies:
+Oldies but goodies:

-There’s the McDonald’s pneumonic device:
+There’s the McDonald’s mnemonic device:

 There’s also the Division Family, but families can look very different, so use what you feel is best for your situation.